 Buyers will always request some form of transition involvement.
 The real question is what they genuinely need versus what they would like to have.
 Understanding the difference gives you negotiating leverage.

-Genuine need typically includes knowledge transfer for proprietary operational processes, introductions to key customers and relationships that are owner-dependent, and support through the first budget cycle to help the incoming management team understand the business's seasonality and cost structure.
+Genuine need typically includes knowledge transfer for proprietary operational processes, introductions to key customers and relationships that are owner-dependent, and support through the first budget cycle to help the incoming management team understand the business's seasonality and operating structure.

 What buyers would like to have but do not strictly need: continued day-to-day operational involvement beyond the transition, earnout provisions that extend your accountability years beyond what is operationally necessary, and non-compete provisions that are broader than required to protect what the buyer actually acquired.

 Most transition obligations that buyers request can be satisfied in three to twelve months.
 Longer arrangements are often negotiating leverage, not operational requirements.
+If the buyer says the business cannot function without the owner for years, that is really a comment on owner dependency, sale readiness, and whether the company has enough management depth to support a clean transaction.

 The Earnout Question

 Earnouts are one of the most emotionally charged elements of lower middle market transactions.
-A buyer who cannot justify a price based on current financials may propose an earnout, which is additional consideration paid if the business meets performance targets after close.
+A buyer who cannot justify a value based on current financials may propose an earnout, which is additional consideration paid if the business meets performance targets after close.

 Earnouts can be appropriate when there is genuine uncertainty about near-term performance or when the seller has credible visibility into growth that the buyer cannot yet confirm.
 They become problematic when the metrics are outside the seller's control after close, when the buyer takes actions that make the targets harder to achieve, or when the earnout period is long enough that business conditions will inevitably change in unpredictable ways.